Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "...We’re ready?"
 Spears asked.

-"As we’ll ever be… Holly?"
+"As we’ll ever be...
+Holly?"

 Holly nodded slowly.
 "I’m ready."
 She croaked.

 "...Ready for what?"
 Ray asked.

 "We’re gonna have to cover ground pretty quick, probably get in a fight, all that stuff, right?"
 Jamie asked.
 Garaaf duck-nodded seriously.
 "Well, Holly’s in no shape to run and in a firefight she’d just be a sitting duck.
-And there were plenty of parts left over from making the Jump Array, so…" He held up something. "...I made a stasis generator."
+And there were plenty of parts left over from making the Jump Array, so..."
+He held up something. "...I made a stasis generator."

 "Isn’t that dangerous?"
 Spears asked.
 "Those things can snip anything in half if it straddles the field edge."